AlonsoEvan/DataScientest-Project/README.md

 Modeling chosen: classification (such as feelings detection, moderation problem)

-I also added my file which was used to create my application on a website.
+I also added my files which was used to create my application on a website.
 This application take in input a comment and give in output if this comment is toxic or not toxic

 The goal of this application is to show my work in a simple way, even for non-initiate.